cdl-geneseo/cdl-geneseo.github.io/_posts/2020-11-16-call-for-participation.md

 At the Center for Digital Learning, that’s one thing we’re here to do in our first year: spark, encourage, and support conversations around the future of digital learning at Geneseo.
 Geneseo needs a strategic plan for digital learning, and the starting point for that plan needs to be input from faculty and students.

-That’s why the CDL is excited to announce that we will be holding several focus groups over the next few weeks composed of 5-10 student participants and run by members of the [CDL Student Affiliate Program](https://www.geneseo.edu/cdl/student-affiliates) and Student Government.
+That’s why the CDL is excited to announce that we will be holding several focus groups over the next few weeks composed of 5-10 student participants and run by members of the [CDL Student Affiliate Program](https://www.geneseo.edu/cdl/student-affiliates) and Student Association.
 Through these focus groups we are eager to learn more about questions like:

 - How are things going with digital learning this semester?
 - What obstacles are you facing during remote learning?